 Direction of rotation for the tires can be determined by looking at the tread.
 All treads have some form of "arrow" contour to them.
 The arrow is always pointing in the direction of rotation.

+'''

-In the picture on the up, the "arrows" point left, giving you direction of rotation.
+On the tire, the "arrows" point left, giving you direction of rotation.

+'''